-For new teachers of any type (full-time, adjunct, or GTA), see information relevant to your role to the left below.
-To the right you will find information and resources about specific essentials related to teaching at UCF.
+For new teachers of any type (full-time, adjunct, or GTA), see information relevant to your role to the left below, as well as a playlist of short videos dedicated to specific tasks and policies at UCF.
+To the right you will find information and resources about specific essentials related to working and teaching at UCF.
 Further down the page you will find answers to frequently asked questions about technology, teaching, and professional issues.

 New full-time faculty members at UCF participate in two required orientations, each having very different purposes.
 One is the New Employee Benefits and Payroll Orientation, at which you will complete the paperwork necessary for this very important area.
 The other is the Provost’s Academic Orientation, at which you will learn about various policies and procedures (including Tenure and Promotion) impacting your various roles as members of the UCF Faculty.